7 Micro-Civic Interventions That Actually Change Your Neighborhood

 7. Tactical Urbanism (The Fancy Name for Just Fixing Stuff)

-This is the big category that includes painted crosswalks, pop-up bike lanes, guerilla bus shelters, temporary plazas made from traffic cones and folding chairs.
+This is the big category of micro-civic interventions that includes painted crosswalks, pop-up bike lanes, guerilla bus shelters, temporary plazas made from traffic cones and folding chairs.
 The basic idea: use cheap, temporary materials to show what’s possible, prove demand exists, then push for the city to make it permanent.

-The LA Crosswalk Collective is the best example I know.
+The LA Crosswalk Collective is the best example I know of tactical urbanism micro-civic interventions.
 Traffic crashes are the leading cause of child deaths in Los Angeles.
 Parents had been requesting crosswalks near schools for years through official channels.
 The city had a backlog of 10,000 requests.
 So parents started painting crosswalks themselves.
 Yellow paint, stencils, done by sunrise.

 Some cities painted over them.
 The parents painted them again.
 Some cities threatened arrest.
 The publicity was terrible—city criminalizing parents trying to keep kids safe.
 Eventually, cities started fast-tracking the legitimate requests instead of fighting the guerilla installations.
 Several California cities now have programs specifically designed to incorporate community safety improvements quickly.
-Those programs wouldn’t exist without the painted crosswalks.
+Those programs wouldn’t exist without these micro-civic interventions.

 The old criticism of micro-civic interventions was always that they couldn’t scale.
 Too scattered, too temporary, too dependent on individual energy.
-However, during the past few years, something has changed.
+But something changed in the last few years.
 The tools got good enough and cheap enough that small actions can actually aggregate into something that matters.

-Let’s say you organize monthly street cleanups.
+Let’s say you organize monthly street cleanups as your micro-civic intervention.
 Twenty people show up each time, you fill bags with trash, things look better temporarily.
 Great.
 But how do you prove this matters to the city?
 How do you demonstrate that regular maintenance reduces illegal dumping and improves property values?

-Some cities are building systems to incorporate citizen-generated data into official planning.
+Some cities are building systems to incorporate citizen-generated data from micro-civic interventions into official planning.
 Not many yet.
 Boston’s doing it—potholes reported through their app get prioritized faster.
 That’s a tiny example, but it shows the feedback loop working.
 Small actions, documented properly, feeding into larger systems.

 Micro-Civic Interventions